 Knowing Igbo opens the door to art, music, dance, fashion, cuisine, film, philosophy, and science Adding Igbo language skills to your business skills make you a more valuable an employee in the marketplace.
-Aquiring a second language can improve your skills and grades in math and English.
+Communication skills developed while learning Igbo can improve your interpersonal skills in your native langauge as well.
 Learning about another culture enables you to gain a more profound understanding of your own culture.

 How Long Does it Take to Learn Igbo?